-In his book Think Again organizational psychologist Adam Grant says that we can’t be afraid to be influenced by actual data in forming ideas versus what we thought was the case, or what we feel is the case or what we would rather be the case, in any given scenario.
+In his book Think Again, organizational psychologist Adam Grant says that we can’t be afraid to be influenced by actual data in forming ideas versus what we thought was the case, what we feel is the case, or what we would rather be the case – in any given scenario.

 For example, would we be open to changing our views on something we really believe in if data arose that said our prior conclusions had been wrong?
 Oftentimes we reject such data for a plethora of reasons, the most powerful of which is that we have become comfortable in our beliefs about things, and contrary data messes with that.

-“When it comes to our knowledge and opinions,” Grant says, “we often favor feeling right over being right… we favor the comfort of conviction over the discomfort of doubt.”
+“When it comes to our knowledge and opinions,” Grant writes, “We often favor feeling right over being right… we favor the comfort of conviction over the discomfort of doubt.”

-This is a scary thought, but is proven over and over again in the realm of psychology, and as a pastor, I have seen it over and over again in ministry – whether that be people who hold hard against a theological conclusion that the Bible is clearly laying out because they have prior ideas, or behaviors that don’t line up, or people who have an interpretation of a passage and can’t stand the thought that maybe that isn’t saying what they thought it was.
+This is a scary thought, but it’s proven over and over again in the realm of psychology.
+As a pastor, I’ve also seen it over and over again in ministry – whether that be people who hold hard against a theological conclusion that the Bible is clearly laying out because they have prior ideas or people who have an interpretation of a passage and can’t stand the thought that maybe it isn’t saying what they thought it was.

 We see this right now in our political debates online, whether they be about actual politics or the downstream discussions popular right now about vaccines, COVID orders, church and state debates, etc.

 People have their views and they believe and promote data and ‘facts’ that support those views and ignore contrary data.
 It’s true about all of us.People have their views and they believe and promote data and ‘facts’ that support those views and ignore contrary data. - @markaclark Click To Tweet

 The lack of humility on one side or the other should be your first clue that maybe the person you are staring at isn’t open to thinking again or looking at an issue from a different angle at all.